Legio IX Hispana: Imperial Roman army (30 BC – AD 130?)

 With Octavian, whom the Senate later titled Augustus, established as sole ruler of the Roman world, the legion was sent to Hispania to take part in the large-scale campaign against the Cantabrians (25–19 BC).
 The nickname Hispana ("stationed in Hispania") is first found during the reign of Augustus and probably originated at that time.

-After this, the legion was probably part of the imperial army in the Rhine borderlands that was campaigning against the Germanic tribes.
-Following the abandonment of the eastern Rhine area (after the disastrous Battle of the Teutoburg Forest in AD 9), the Ninth was relocated in Pannonia.
+After that the legion was probably part of the imperial army in the Rhine borderlands that was campaigning against the Germanic tribes.
+Following the abandonment of the eastern Rhine area (after the disastrous Battle of the Teutoburg Forest in AD 9), the Ninth was relocated to Pannonia.

 Britain (AD 43 – at least 108)

-In AD 43, the legion most likely participated in the Roman invasion of Britain led by the emperor Claudius and general Aulus Plautius, because they soon appear amongst the provincial garrison.
-In AD 50, the Ninth was one of two legions that defeated the forces of Caratacus.
+In AD 43 the legion most likely participated in the Roman invasion of Britain led by the emperor Claudius and general Aulus Plautius, because they soon appear amongst the provincial garrison.
+In AD 50 the Ninth was one of two legions that defeated the forces of Caratacus.
 Around the same year, the legion constructed a fort, Lindum Colonia, now Lincoln.
-Under the command of Caesius Nasica, they put down the first revolt of Venutius, king of the Brigantes tribe, between 52 and 57.
+Under the command of Caesius Nasica they put down the first revolt of Venutius, king of the Brigantes tribe, between 52 and 57.

 The Ninth suffered a serious defeat at the Battle of Camulodunum under Quintus Petillius Cerialis in the rebellion of Boudica (61), when most of the foot-soldiers were killed in a disastrous attempt to relieve the besieged city of Camulodunum (Colchester).
 Only the cavalry escaped.
 The legion was later reinforced with legionaries from the Germania provinces.
 When Cerialis returned as governor of Britain ten years later, he took command of the Ninth once more in a successful campaign against the Brigantes in 71–72, to subdue north-central Britain.
 Around this time, they constructed a new fortress at York (Eboracum), as shown by finds of tile-stamps from the site.

 The Ninth participated in Agricola's invasion of Caledonia (modern Scotland) in 82–83.
 According to Tacitus, the legion narrowly escaped destruction when the Caledonians beyond the Forth launched a surprise attack at night on their fort.
 The Caledonians "burst upon them as they were terrified in their sleep".
 In desperate hand-to-hand fighting, the Caledonians entered the camp, but Agricola was able to send cavalry to relieve the legion.
 Seeing the relief force, "the men of the Ninth Legion recovered their spirit, and sure of their safety, fought for glory", pushing back the Caledonians.

 The legion also participated in the decisive Battle of Mons Graupius.